 In the UK, industry accounts for around 9 % of gross domestic product.
 But in contrast to the United States of America, where the industrial share is currently around 11 %, the incentives and financial resources for re-industrialisation are lacking.
 And the self-imposed exit from one of the world's largest economic areas - the EU - has further weakened the UK's attractiveness, particularly for direct investment from abroad.
 The years of weak investment in the UK are a clear indication of this misery.
 The German government would be well advised to take a close look at developments in the UK.
 After all, the de-industrialisation that has long been underway and is desired by many politicians for climate protection reasons has long since reached Germany.
 Like the UK, the German economy is suffering from a pronounced lack of investment.

-The decline of the UK has long been reflected in the poor performance of British shares.
-It speaks for itself that the 40 shares in the French CAC 40 are now worth more than the 100 shares in the FTSE 100 Index.
+The decline of the UK has long been reflected in the poor performance of British stocks.
+It speaks for itself that the 40 stocks in the French CAC 40 are now worth more than the 100 stocks in the FTSE 100 Index.
 While the FTSE 100 Index has recorded an average annual performance of 5.8 % over the last ten years, the comparable figure for the American S&P 500 was 12.4 %.
 The DAX recorded a value of 6.4 % and the Japanese TOPIX rose by 11.4 % per year (both in local currency).

 In recent weeks, however, the UK stock market has been noticeably buoyant.
 It is not least the favourable valuations on the island that have recently attracted attention.
 A number of takeover bids have sparked share price enthusiasm for some British dividend stocks.
 One example is the development of XP Power Ltd. The manufacturer of energy technology and inverters received a takeover bid from Advanced Energy.
 The situation is similar at the fund platform Hargreaves Lansdown, where private equity groups have registered takeover interests.
 Takeover rumours also concern the Bloomsbury publishing group and the Kingfisher DIY chain.
 The media company Future plc also had a spectacular year.
 The year-long fall in the share price has ended with a rapid 60 % jump since the end of April.